Dogs

 It can be difficult to identify exactly what mix of breeds has created a particular dog, especially if you adopt an animal from a shelter or rescue center.
 There’s no telling if your puppy will grow up to be a small or large dog; maybe the tiny puppy will quickly outgrow your home and backyard space.
 For owners living in uncertain home situations, this could be a dealbreaker.

 If you adopt or purchase an older mutt, then you might have more trouble house-training them.
 Some dogs might be coming from a background of abuse from a previous owner, making them more anxious or aggressive.
 However, remember that most shelter dogs are just looking for a loving home.
-Furthermore, many vets agree that dogs can be trained at any age, especially if shown love and affection from their owners.
+Furthermore, many vets agree that dogs can be trained at any age, especially if shown love and affection by their owners.

 Purebred: Pros

 Purebred dogs tend to have more predictable characteristics and personalities.
-This can be helpful if you have allergies, and need to find a specific breed that is compatible with your health.
-However, remember that dog size, fur color, hair type, and temperament can vary widely even within the same breed.
+This can be helpful if you have allergies and need to find a specific breed that is compatible with your health.
+However, remember that dog size, fur color, hair type, and temperament can vary widely, even within the same breed.

 Purebred: Cons